olesiaskh/Classification-email-type/README.md

 # Email Classification

 ## What is it about?
-This projects creates a multi-class classification of emails based on their metadata (such as date received, sender, number of characters in title and body).
+This projects creates a multi-class classification of emails based on their metadata.

 ## What data was used?
 Two separate data files were used - one for training, one for testing.
 Each included the following information about emails: